While this case study is about racism, how it is handled and the solutions that are proposed could be applicable to two broad categories of issues:

 This case was prepared in its original form by Raymond E. Higgins II of Southwestern Baptist University Seminary.
-Original case study copyrighted by Case Study Institute, 1991.
+Original case study copyrighted by Case Study Institute.
 Distributed by Yale University Library, 409 Prospect Street New Haven, CT 06511.
 Revised and used by permission.

 racism: (1) the idea one race is intrinsically superior to other races, (2) discriminatory or abusive behavior toward members of another race

 The note stunned me, especially since the lady seemed to identify herself as a Christian.
 How do you think I should have responded to her?
+How can I reconcile her email with 1 Corinthians 13?
 What would you have said in response to her email?

 Howard Culbertson, 5901 NW 81st, Oklahoma City, OK 73132